Rajat0904-y/Watsapp-Chat-Analysis/README.md

-# Watsapp-Chat-Analysis
+# Chat_analysis_using_python

-Web scraping project using python
+This is a web scraping project to visualize and analyse all the details of the watsapp chat.